tlquick/VehiclesAPI/README.md

 # VehiclesAPI
-Small RESTful API written in express connecting to postgres db Uses jest to test endpoints
+Small RESTful API written in express connecting to postgres db <br>
+Uses Jest to test basic endpoints <br>
+Uses Sequelize to connect to PostgreSQL